rsvp/fecon235/README.md

 have also retrieved the latest available data and recomputed the results.

+How is worker's wage correlated with GDP output?
+See https://git.io/gdpwage

 To score the Federal Reserve's performance under its dual mandate for inflation and unemployment, see https://git.io/fed (where tangentially the Phillips curve is discredited by constructing